-The average company has a backlog of planned IT projects going back between three months and one year, according to research published Tuesday.
+The average company has a backlog of planned IT projects going back between three months and one year, according to research published on Sep 14, 2021.
 The report, conducted by The Economist Intelligence Unit, surveyed 1,002 business and IT decision-makers in nine countries.

 There are many drivers behind the backlog, but at least part of the problem has to do with finding the right data, the report found.
 In fact, six in ten leaders canceled a digital project due to an inability to access the necessary data.

 In today’s challenging business environment, perhaps this shouldn’t come as a surprise.
 Business leaders are increasingly relying on their IT team to adapt new technology in order to maintain their competitive position, and this adds pressure on that team to keep pace, adapt readily to constant change, and make critical decisions that don’t disrupt the day-to-day business operations.
 The same survey found that 83% of respondents believe that their organization needs to improve IT infrastructure and applications to prepare for more changes ahead.

 Exacerbating the trend, siloed teams within organizations have increasingly made their own choices over new tools, technologies and digital strategies.
 And this is making it harder for IT to maintain control over their digital infrastructure.